NRodriguezAlvar/ESILVA5-YearPredictionMSD/Readme.md

 * Théophile PUISEUX
 * Nieves RODRIGUEZ ALVAR

-## Important Information
+## //!
+Important Information !\\
-This projet was first committed on the jan 09 2021 in an other repo without the large files due to the git limitation of 25MB.
+This project was first committed on the jan 09 2021 in another repo without the large files due to the git limitation of 25 MB.
-We used Git LFS and committed again on the jan 10 2021 without any modification to the code.
+We used Git LFS and committed again on the jan 10 2021 without any modification of the code.
-One model .sav is compressed since it was bigger than the 100MB supported by Git LFS.
+One model .sav is compressed since it was over the 100 MB supported by Git LFS.
+To test the app, the user must unzip this file.

 The original committed project can be found at : https://github.com/NRodriguezAlvar/ESILVA5-YearPredictionMSD-original